iomesh/docs/docs/advanced-functions/localpv-manager.md

     reclaimPolicy: Delete
     volumeBindingMode: WaitForFirstConsumer
     ```
+    You may also create a StorageClass with custom parameters.
+See details in the following table and [Create StorageClass](../volume-operations/create-storageclass.md).
     | Field  | Description   |
     | -------- | ----------- |
     | `parameters.volumeType`     | Local PV type, either `hostpath` or `device`.
 Set the field to `device` for the IOMesh Device local PV.